adobe/helix-sidekick/README.md

 ## Deployment

-The Sidekick module and bookmarklet gets staged automatically each time a pull request is merged into `main`.
+The Sidekick bookmarklet gets staged automatically each time a pull request is merged into `main`.
 1. Go to [`helix-website` pull requests](https://github.com/adobe/helix-website/pulls)
-1. Click the _Sidekick Release Candidate_ PR
+1. Click the _Sidekick Bookmarklet RC_ PR
 1. Add a comment listing the `helix-sidekick` PR(s) included in this release
-1. Get a team member to review the Sidekick RC.
+1. Get a team member to review the Sidekick release candidate.
 The PR is based on a `sidekick-rc-*` branch (`*` being a random ID) so the RC can be tested at:
    `https://sidekick-rc-*--helix-website--adobe.hlx.page/tools/sidekick/`
 1. Once approved, merge the RC PR to deploy the changes into production